 Luke 11: 2: “And he said unto them, When ye pray, say, Our Father which art in heaven, Hallowed be thy name”.

 An aerial view is seen below showing the location of the church (right off the center of the map) and other points of interest (such as the adjacent Ascension chapel, another traditional site).
-You can point on the purple points to navigate to the selected site.

 Byzantine period – Basilica of Eleona

-In the 4th C a church was commissioned and built by Constantine, in a site marked by Helena, mother of Constantine.
+In the 4th century a church was commissioned and built by Constantine, in a site marked by Helena, mother of Constantine.
 It was one of the four churches constructed by the first Christian Roman emperor in the Holy Land.
 It was built at the site of Ascension, and was called the Basilica of Eleona (Mt Olives in Greek).

 The magnificent structure was built in 3 levels on the slopes of Mount of Olives, with stairs connecting each level (Church, Atrium and the outside).
 The church was built on the highest level as a 30M x 18.6M basilica (a long rectangular hall with two rows of columns).
 Its apse was on the east side, facing the rising sun.
 The center level was an atrium, a colonnaded forecourt, about 25M long.
-The lowest level was in the west side - a portico (porch) based on 6 columns.
-Only its foundations were found during the excavations in the 19th C, including the crypt (cave) which was located under the eastern edge of the church.
+The lowest level was in the west side – a portico (porch) based on 6 columns.
+Only its foundations were found during the excavations in the 19th century, including the crypt (cave) which was located under the eastern edge of the church.